YamamotoLabUCSF/SampleSheet/README.md

       *how many sequencing cycles (read length for R1 (Read 1) and R2 (Read 2))?*
       *...comma-separated character string indicating SE vs. PE, # of sequencing cycles (R1), # of sequencing cycles (R2, if applicable)*
       <li>List of sample:barcode relationships</li>
-          *single lines of comma-separated character strings specifying overarching sample name to assign to up to 96 samples arrayed in 96-well plate format (name is parsed to samples with well suffixes, e.g., -A01, -A02...-H12); barcode assignments (i7 and i5) are designated to individual samples based on integer range (i7) or integer (i5) assigned to plate*
+      *single lines of comma-separated character strings specifying overarching sample prefix to assign to up to 96 samples arrayed in 96-well plate format (prefix is parsed to samples with well suffixes, e.g., -A01, -A02...-H12); barcode assignments (i7 and i5) are designated to individual samples based on integer range (i7) or integer (i5) assigned to plate*
       </ul>

-Note on list of sample:barcode relationships: This is a list of plate names, i7 index range, and i5 index.
+Note on list of sample:barcode relationships: This is a list of plate names (prefixes), i7 index range, and i5 index.
-For example: 'DG-1, 1-96, 5' on a single line of text would indicate plate name 'DG-1' applied to up to 96 samples (uniqued identified by well position A01-H12), range of i7 indices used to label individual wells in this 96-well plate (*e.g.*, A1 - H12), and i5 index used across all wells of this plate (*e.g.*, A05).
+For example: 'DG-1, 1-96, 5' on a single line of text would indicate plate name/prefix 'DG-1' applied to up to 96 samples (uniqued identified by well position A01-H12, *e.g.*, DG-1-A01, DG-1-A02, ...
+DG-1-H12), range of i7 indices used to barcode individual wells in this 96-well plate (*e.g.*, A01-H12), and i5 index used across all wells of this plate (*e.g.*, A05).

 ## Output notes
 In brief: Illumina® Sample Sheets accommodate up to 10 column fields, but only 5 of these (fields 2, 5-8) are required for a sequencing run (indicated below).
 This script outputs only these 5 required column fields.